andrew/ultimate-awesome/README.md

 - [awesome-computer-science-websites](https://github.com/edujtm/awesome-computer-science-websites) - Some websites with a huge amount of free content on computer science topics.
 - [awesome-gis](https://github.com/elasticlabs/awesome-gis) - A curated list of awesome resources on GIS data and software.
 - [awesome-android-selfhosted](https://github.com/Elbullazul/awesome-android-selfhosted) - This a list of known Android apps that work with services that are self-hostable.
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-surrealdb](https://github.com/emmynguyen/awesome-surrealdb) - A curated list of SurrealDB talks, tools, examples & articles.
 Contributions are welcome!.
 - [awesome](https://github.com/ercref/awesome) - Resources of interesting and useful links for and by ERC authors, contributors and dApp builders.
 - [awesome-deep-text-detection-recognition](https://github.com/eric-erki/awesome-deep-text-detection-recognition) - A curated list of resources for text detection/recognition (optical character recognition ) with deep learning methods.